gah-mewbittik/full-stack-blog/README.md

 ## Usage

-To view the application in action, simply click the following link: ADD LINK The link will redirect you to Heroku where the user can see the application in action.
+To view the application in action, simply click the following link: https://pacific-meadow-34307-80829f509aa3.herokuapp.com/ The link will redirect you to Heroku where the user can see the application in action.
 The full-stack-blog application functionality allows the user to view, create, and delete posts.
 The users can also comment other members' posts.

 ## Credits